An American U-2 spy plane is shot down over Russia it’s pilot captured and later traded for a Russian Spy.

 Capt.
 Vladimir Karachevsky was sent to intercept it.
 However, his MiG19 lost altitude and crashed into a forest.
 The U2 plane escaped and Russia said nothing of this incident.
 The next flight was planned for May 1.
 It would mark the 24th U2 mission over Russia.
 The path would be the same as a previous flight.
 The now famous Francis Gary Powers would be the pilot of this flight.
-An Su9 and four Mig’s were sent after Powers.
-The Su9 would get the first chance at Powers.
-He flew at an intercept course at 1,200 miles an hour, afterburners blaring and flew over Powers.
-Nether pilot even saw each other.
+A Su9 and four Mig’s were sent after Powers.
+The Su9 would get the first chance on Powers.
+He flew on an intercept course at 1,200 miles an hour, afterburners blazing and flew over Powers.
+Neither pilot even saw each other.

 Powers was tried in Moscow and sentenced to three years in prison and seven years in a corrective labor facility.
-I find myself wondering which would be better a Russian prison or a quote unquote corrective labor facility.
-However, before his sentence could be carried out he was exchanged for Soviet spy, Coronal Rudolf Abel in 1962.
+I find myself wondering which would be better a Russian prison or a quote-unquote corrective labor facility.
+However, before his sentence could be carried out he was exchanged for a Soviet spy, Coronal Rudolf Abel in 1962.

 This is an interview with Powers when he came back.